pretix/pretix/doc/api/resources/items.rst

 issue_giftcard                          boolean                    If ``true``, buying this product will yield a gift card. media_policy                            string                     Policy on how to handle reusable media (experimental feature).
-                                                                   Possible values are ``null``, ``"new"``, ``"reuse"``, and ``"reuse_or_new"``. media_type                              string                     Type of reusable media to work on (experimental feature). show_quota_left                         boolean                    Publicly show how many tickets are still available.
+                                                                   Possible values are ``null``, ``"new"``, ``"reuse"``, and ``"reuse_or_new"``. media_type                              string                     Type of reusable media to work on (experimental feature).
+See :ref:`rest-reusablemedia` for possible choices. show_quota_left                         boolean                    Publicly show how many tickets are still available.
                                                                    If this is ``null``, the event default is used. has_variations                          boolean                    Shows whether or not this item has variations.